ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Results

 \subsubsection{Capital\textendash Skill complementarity}

-The four-factor production function involves two substitution parameters and two share parameters.
-Table \ref{tab: F(Ki,Ko,Lh,Lu)} presents the estimates of the substitution parameters $\sigma$ and $\rho$ in the form of elasticities of substitution when the shift\textendash share instruments are used.
-Subsequent figures present the estimates of the share parameters $\lambda$ and $\mu$, which consist of higher-order trend terms and their country-specific coefficients, in the form of the relative labor-augmenting technology effect.
+The four-factor production function involves two substitution parameters ($\sigma$ and $\rho$) and two share parameters ($\lambda$ and $\mu$).
+Table \ref{tab: F(Ki,Ko,Lh,Lu)} presents the estimates of the substitution parameters.
+Although we focus on the results when we allow technological change to be factor-biased, we also report the results when we assume technological change to be factor-neutral for reference.
+The estimates of the substitution parameters are greater in absolute value in the former case than in the latter case.
+Subsequent figures present the estimates of the share parameters, which consist of higher-order trend terms and their country- and sector-specific coefficients, in the form of the relative factor-augmenting technology effect.

-Our results indicate that ICT equipment is much more complementary to skilled than unskilled labor, which strongly confirms the ICT capital\textendash skill complementarity hypothesis ($\sigma>\rho$).
-The estimate of $1/\left(1-\rho\right)$, which is the elasticity of substitution between $k_{i}$ and $\ell_{h}$, is close to that in \citet{Krusell_Ohanian_RiosRull_Violante_EM00}, while the estimate of $1/\left(1-\sigma\right)$, which is the elasticity of substitution between the $k_{i}$-$\ell_{h}$ composite and $\ell_{u}$, is greater than that in \citet{Krusell_Ohanian_RiosRull_Violante_EM00}.
-Consequently, the difference between the two estimated substitution parameters ($\sigma-\rho$), to which the capital\textendash skill complementarity effect is proportional, is slightly greater here. \citet{Polgreen_Silos_RED08} show that the estimate of $1/\left(1-\sigma\right)$ becomes greater when using data from the National Income and Product Accounts (NIPA) than when using the data in \citet{Krusell_Ohanian_RiosRull_Violante_EM00}.
-Our estimate of $1/(1-\sigma)$ is smaller than that \citet{Polgreen_Silos_RED08} obtain from the NIPA data.
-Our estimate of $1/(1-\sigma)$ is also smaller than recent estimates by \citet{Eden_Gaggl_RED18}.
+Our results indicate that ICT equipment is much more complementary to skilled labor than unskilled labor even in the presence of factor-biased technological change, which strongly confirms the ICT capital\textendash skill complementarity hypothesis (i.e., $\sigma>\rho$).
+The estimate of $\rho$, which governs the degree of substitution between $k_{i}$ and $\ell_{h}$, is close to that in \citet{Krusell_Ohanian_RiosRull_Violante_EM00}, while the estimate of $\sigma$, which governs the degree of substitution between the $k_{i}$-$\ell_{h}$ composite and $\ell_{u}$, is greater than that in \citet{Krusell_Ohanian_RiosRull_Violante_EM00}.
+Consequently, the estimated difference between the two substitution parameters ($\sigma-\rho$), to which the capital\textendash skill complementarity effect is proportional, is slightly greater here. \citet{Polgreen_Silos_RED08} show that the estimate of $\sigma$ becomes greater when using data from the National Income and Product Accounts (NIPA) than when using the data in \citet{Krusell_Ohanian_RiosRull_Violante_EM00}.
+Our estimate of $\sigma$ is close to what \citet{Polgreen_Silos_RED08} obtain from the NIPA data.

-Table \ref{tab: F(Ki,Ko,Lh,Lu)} also presents the estimates of the elasticities of substitution when the lagged instruments are used.
-Although the estimated elasticities of substitution differ slightly, the over-identifying restrictions cannot be rejected with a \textit{J} statistic of 7.195 and a \textit{p}-value of 0.303.
-The ICT capital\textendash skill complementarity hypothesis holds irrespective of the choice of instruments.